Attachment Parenting: Encouraging Bonds That Last

 It is Sensitive Parenting: Whether a child is in need of feeding, soothing or comforting, they are quickly attended to by a parent, fostering security and trust.

-It is Co-Sleeping or Bed Sharing: In order to feel closer to their infant parents will choose to share their beds with them.
+It is Co-Sleeping or Bed Sharing: In order to feel closer to their infant, parents will choose to share their beds with them.

 It is Babywearing: Babywearing is the idea that you should keep your baby close to your body at all times, in a sling or carrier, promoting security and closeness.

 It is Breastfeeding on Demand: Attachment parents breastfeed their child the second they show any signs of hunger, increasing their deep connections.
-The kids are also often breastfed until they're toddlers, 1, 2 or even older.

 It is Positive Discipline: Instead of using negative discipline methods, attachment parenting implements gentle, sympathetic responses.
-Their focus is to speak calmly to their child and understand his/her needs.

 Advantages of Attachment Parenting for the Parents